 Many New Jersey Roundup Lawsuits Already Filed

 There are thousands of lawsuits against Monsanto and other makers of glyphosate based weed killers already filed including several New Jersey Roundup cancer lawsuits.
 You often don’t hear much about them, however, because the cases are getting handled by a judge in California, location of the federal court assigned to oversee these cases.
+Many others are being consolidated into St. Louis.

 New Jersey Cancer Lawsuits Must Be Filed Within 2 Years